truecarfield/tud_firefly_landing_sim/README.md

-tud_firefly_landing_sim is a ROS package based on rotors_simulato.
+tud_firefly_landing_sim is a ROS package mainly based on rotors_simulaton.
 In the package, series of control and state estimation methods has been designed or integrated to simulate the process of autonomous landing control of a hexacopter UAV (Unmanned Aerial Vehicle) AscTec firefly on top of a mobile UGV (Unmanned Ground Vehicle) using onboard vision.
 The package is created modularly as a metapackage so that other ones could also test their own algorithms using this package.

 In order to compile this package correctly, several other packages are required: